NidhiBhamoriya/Sorting-Visualizer/README.md

 -> Includes a slider that allows users to adjust the sorting speed as desired.

 ### 2) Dynamic Step-by-Step Messages:
--> Displays concise, engaging messages during guide users through the sorting process, explaining each step clearly.
+-> Displays concise, engaging messages that guide users through the sorting process, explaining each step clearly.

 ### 3) Real-Time Visual Effects:
 -> Includes real-time visualizations that highlight the sorting process, making it easier for users to grasp how the sorting algorithms work.

-### 3) Responsive Design:
+### 4) Responsive Design:
--> Providing a seamless experience across screens Whether on desktop or mobile.
+-> Provides a seamless experience across screens, whether on desktop or mobile.

-### 4) Sorting Algorithms:
+### 5) Sorting Algorithms:
 -> Bubble Sort: Visualizes comparisons and swaps in real-time with smooth transitions.

 -> Selection Sort: Highlights the maximum element and its correct placement in each iteration.